trabucayre/openFPGALoader/README.md

 Usage: openFPGALoader [OPTION...]
 BIT_FILE openFPGALoader -- a program to flash FPGA

-      --bitstream arg       bitstream
+      --altsetting arg      DFU interface altsetting (only for DFU mode) --bitstream arg       bitstream
   -b, --board arg           board name, may be used instead of cable -c, --cable arg           jtag interface